akeneo/pim-helpcenter/content/md/assets/create-and-display-assets.md

 ![Mass upload assets list](../img/Assets_MassUploadList.png)

 ::: tips
-The code in automatically filled based on the filename but you can edit it directly in this screen.
+The code is automatically filled based on the filename but you can edit it directly in this screen.
 It cannot be edited afterwards.
 :::

 ::: info